 - 4.4 Achieving value for money is the core rule of the CPRs.
 Officials responsible for a procurement must be satisfied, after reasonable enquires, that the procurement achieves a value for money outcome.
-Procurements should: - a. encourage competition and be non-discriminatory; - b. use public resources in an efficient, effective, economical and ethical manner that is not inconsistent with the policies of the Commonwealth2; - c. facilitate accountable and transparent decision making; - d. encourage appropriate engagement with risk; and - e. be commensurate with the scale and scope of the business requirement. - 4.5 When conducting a procurement, an official must consider the relevant financial and non-financial costs and benefits of each submission including, but not limited to: - a. the quality of the goods and services; - b. fitness for purpose of the proposal; - c. the potential supplier's relevant experience and performance history;
+Procurements should: - a. encourage competition and be non-discriminatory; - b. use public resources in an efficient, effective, economical and ethical manner that is not inconsistent with the policies of the Commonwealth2; - c. facilitate accountable and transparent decision making; - d. encourage appropriate engagement with risk; and - e. be commensurate with the scale and scope of the business requirement. - 4.5 Price is not the sole factor when assessing value for money.
+When conducting a procurement, an official must consider the relevant financial and non-financial costs and benefits of each submission including, but not limited to: - a. the quality of the goods and services; - b. fitness for purpose of the proposal; - c. the potential supplier's relevant experience and performance history;

-2 See sections 15 and 21 of the PGPA Act
+2 See sections 15 and 21 of the PGPA Act.

 - d. flexibility of the proposal (including innovation and adaptability over the lifecycle of the procurement);

-- e. environmental sustainability of the proposed goods and services (such as energy efficiency and environmental impact); and
+- e. environmental sustainability of the proposed goods and services (such as energy efficiency, environmental impact and use of recycled products); and

 - f. whole-of-life costs.

 - 4.6 Whole-of-life costs could include:

 - a. the initial purchase price of the goods and services;

-- b. maintenance costs:
+- b. maintenance and operating costs;

 - c. transition out costs;

 - d. licensing costs (when applicable);

 - e. the cost of additional features procured after the initial procurement;

 - f. consumable costs; and

 - g. disposal costs.